Cliffs at Itbayat, Batanes

 Other Batanes Related Posts:

-Would you exchange comfort and ease for a once-in-a-lifetime experience in the secluded island even though you know you could lose your total calm?
+Would you exchange comfort and ease for a once-in-a-lifetime experience on a secluded island, even though you know you could lose your total calm?

 I am Jena, an experienced content creator, who is passionate about travel, health and wellness, and fashion.
 I'm an avid traveler and digital nomad, who loves to craft and sew and who has some IT background.
 I aspire to help others with 'no niche' online find their voice and just express themselves.